The brutal 5-second decluttering rule is brilliant – my minimalist self approves

 Before

-Case in point: I applied the 5-second decluttering rule to help organize my bookshelf, kitchen countertop and makeup bag and it helped me clear the clutter in each of these three different spaces easily, efficiently and without giving me time to change my mind.
+Case in point: I applied the 5-second decluttering rule to help organize my bookshelf, and kitchen countertop, and declutter my makeup collection, and it helped me clear the clutter in each of these three different spaces easily, efficiently and without giving me time to change my mind.

 There’s no denying that the best closet decluttering tips can help you keep your clothes neat, tidy and under control.
 While learning how to declutter a small kitchen can help you streamline your cooking space with ease.